The lead generation cycle for many websites starts with a landing page.

 Every landing page has a goal that a business wants to attain and an offer that visitors are interested in.
 Ideally, you should make sure that your potential customers get what they’re signing up for immediately.

-For instance, if you’re offering downloads in exchange for contact information (email address, phone number, etc.), then you can use a thank you page that appears as soon as a user submits a form.
+For instance, if you’re offering downloads in exchange for contact information (email address, phone number, etc.), then you can use a thank you page containing the download link that appears as soon as a user submits a form.

 WPForms also lets you create complete form pages containing your online form as the main conversion feature of a landing page.
 This feature is very useful if you want to quickly build a simple landing page centered around your web form driving your lead generation strategy.

-You can also track WordPress form submissions in Google Analytics, which allows you to measure how well your forms are converting and optimize your strategy.
+You can also track WordPress form submissions in Google Analytics, which allows you to measure how well your forms are converting and optimize your landing page conversion strategy.

 Besides, forms made with WPForms are 100% responsive so they adapt perfectly to mobile landing page dimensions as well.